How the Quantum Entanglement works? A beginner-friendly guidance

 This transformed entanglement from philosophy into testable science

-In the early 1980s, physicists Alain Aspect and his team conducted some experiments in France.
+In the year 1982, physicists Alain Aspect and his team conducted some experiments in France.

 They tested Bell’s inequality using entangled particles.